MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 ### Hero card

 The Hero card typically contains a single large image, one or more buttons, and text.
-It also specifies the action to initiate when a user taps the card.

 The following code sample shows how to create a reply message that contains three Hero cards rendered in carousel format.